kelilakumala/Bunny-Tidy-Up/README.md

 _This project was created as a group project for BINUS University's Software Engineering course.
 A simple prototype was developed and is not officially launched as a downloadable game.
 No plagiarism is intended._

-The Bunny Tidy Up game can be played through the **BUNNY TIDY UP GAME PLAY.exe** file.
 A technical report has also been uploaded with details regarding the software project management and background of the game.
+Due to the file size limit, the gameplay .exe file cannot be uploaded.
+However, the game demo can be seen through the link in the **techincal report**